quantumphysicist/DataAnalyst-DataScientist/readme.md

 # Data Analytics / Data Science Projects
 This is a master index for the data science and data analytics projects that are available at https://github.com/quantumphysicist/.
+There is heavy overlap between the skills and tools used for both types of project.
 Author: Dr. Renju Mathew.

 ### Data Analytics